Learn more about USMC patches

 - and a bunch of different shapes, including odd ones (shields, rhombus, triangles, etc) as well as standard squares and rectangles.

 Laser-cut?
 And VELCRO backed?
 What’s the point of laser-cut USMC VELCRO patches?

 We specialize in making high quality laser-cut Marine Corps VELCRO patches.

 The laser-cutting process makes the sturdiest and most durable patches compared to other types of patch manufacturing, which is the reason why laser-cut patches are among the preferred types of insignias of the military in combat scenarios.
 Apart from being long lasting and having endurance, there are other benefits of laser-cut patches:

 May feature Infrared Reflectivity (IR), which is a key requirement in real combat situations to guarantee IFF (Identification Friend or Foe) and avoid friend fire.

 Extreme accuracy and repeatability of CNC laser cutting machines provide fine and precise design cuts ending up in better detailed texts and images.

-Backing our patches with Velcro is consistent with our goal of building long lasting and rugged Mil-Spec patches.
-Velcro hook and loop fasteners provide a fast and easy way to remove and replace patches.
-Also, Velcro loop strips can be placed in many different surfaces (clothing, helmets, bags, etc)—this way insignias, badges, and other components can be easily attached to almost any component of your equipment or recreational gear.
+Backing our patches with VELCRO® Brand fasteners is consistent with our goal of building long lasting and rugged Mil-Spec patches.
+VELCRO hook and loop fasteners provide a fast and easy way to remove and replace patches.
+Also, VELCRO loop strips can be placed in many different surfaces (clothing, helmets, bags, etc)—this way insignias, badges, and other components can be easily attached to almost any component of your equipment or recreational gear.

 Interesting facts of some popular US Marine Corps patches.